 PART I UNDERSTANDING THE ART OF TEACHING PRIMARY SCHOOL SCIENCE 1.
 Engaging Learners in the Wonder of Science, Catherine Milne, New York University 2.
 Understanding How Children Learn Science, Christine Howitt, The University of Western Australia 3.
 Addressing Alternative Conceptions in Science, Jennifer Donovan (posthumous), University of Southern Queensland, Carole Haeusler, University of Southern Queensland 4.
 Science Curricula for Primary School, Vaille Dawson, The University of Western Australia PART II IMPLEMENTING THE ART OF TEACHING PRIMARY SCHOOL SCIENCE 5.
 Planning Engaging and Safe Science Lessons, Reece Mills, Queensland University of Technology, Senka Henderson, Queensland University of Technology 6.
 Teaching Strategies for Primary School Science, Pauline Roberts, Edith Cowan University 7.
 Assessment, Learning and Teaching, Debra Panizzon, Monash University 8.
 Digital Pedagogies for Primary School Science, Wendy Nielsen, University of Wollongong, Matthew Kearney, University of Technology Sydney 9.
 Project- and Problem-based Learning and Learning Outside of the Classroom, Kimberley Pressick-Kilborn, University of Technology Sydney 10.
 Differentiated Teaching Practices and Strategies to Meet Diverse Student Needs, Kimberley Wilson, Australian Catholic University, Queensland, Vicki Thorpe, Australian Catholic University, Queensland PART III EXTENDING THE ART OF TEACHING PRIMARY SCHOOL SCIENCE TO STEM 11.
 Approaches to Teaching STEM in Primary Schools, Linda Hobbs, Deakin University, John Cripps Clark, Deakin University 12.
 Enhancing Student Learning Through STEM, Grady Venville, Australian National University, Rachel Sheffield, Curtin University of Technology 13.
 An Ecojustice Framework for Teaching Environmental Sustainability and STEM, Kathryn Paige, University of South Australia, David Lloyd, University of South Australia

-Vaille Dawson is Professor of Science Education in the Graduate School of Education at the University of Western Australia in Perth where she conducts educational research in science classrooms, supervises doctoral and Masters students and teaches preservice secondary science education.
+Vaille Dawson is a Professor of Science Education in the Graduate School of Education at the University of Western Australia in Perth where she conducts educational research in science classrooms, supervises doctoral and Masters students and teaches preservice secondary science education.
 Originally a medical researcher and then a science teacher, she has conducted science education research at the secondary and tertiary levels in Australia, Indonesia and India for over 20 years.
-Her research interests include scientific literacy, teacher education, argumentation and decision-making, critical thinking, socioscientific issues, and teaching in disadvantaged schools.
-In addition to publishing five teacher education text books for primary and secondary school science, she has published multiple book chapters and peer reviewed papers.
+Her research interests include scientific literacy, teacher education, argumentation and decision-making, critical thinking, socioscientific issues and teaching in disadvantaged schools.
+In addition to publishing five teacher education textbooks for primary and secondary school science, she has published multiple book chapters and peer-reviewed papers.
 She is Fellow of the Royal Society of Biology, an Honorary Senior Research Associate at University College London and a Senior Fellow of the Higher Education Academy.
 She is passionate about ensuring that all young people have access to a quality science education, regardless of background.

-Grady Venville is Deputy Vice-Chancellor (Academic) at the Australian National University in Canberra where she holds responsibility for the establishment and satisfaction of academic standards at ANU, including the delivery of an exceptional educational and student experience.
-Grady’s career highlights have included a post-doctoral appointment at King's College London; being appointed the inaugural Professor of Science Education in 2007, and Dean of Coursework Studies in 2013, at the University of Western Australia; and a three-year appointment to the Australian Research Council College of Experts.
-Professor Venville's research in science education focuses on conceptual development, curriculum integration and cognitive acceleration.
+Grady Venville is a Deputy Vice-Chancellor (Academic) at the Australian National University in Canberra where she holds responsibility for the establishment and satisfaction of academic standards at ANU, including the delivery of an exceptional educational and student experience.
+Grady’s career highlights have included a postdoctoral appointment at King’s College London; being appointed the inaugural Professor of Science Education in 2007, and Dean of Coursework Studies in 2013, at the University of Western Australia; and a three-year appointment to the Australian Research Council College of Experts.
+Professor Venville’s research in science education focuses on conceptual development, curriculum integration and cognitive acceleration.
 Grady has made a lifelong commitment to teaching and education.
-A central belief underpinning everything she does is that high quality education is critical not only for human development but also for a healthy and peaceful society.
+A central belief underpinning everything she does is that high-quality education is critical not only for human development but also for a healthy and peaceful society.

 Internationally recognised authors in science and STEM education, Vaille Dawson and Grady Venville understand that the ‘art of teaching’ is helping others to learn.
 Skilfully chosen chapter authors explain how this works in practice.
 From the first chapter exploring the meaning of science and the importance of wondering why, to the last chapter about being brave and adventurous with a transdisciplinary STEM curriculum, this book is focused on learning.
 Preservice teachers, teacher educators, and practising primary teachers seeking to hone their skills, should start here.
 Innovative, evidence-based and practical, this book will help you develop the art of teaching science- Emeritus Professor Leonie Rennie